Neuchâtel - a day trip by Mark Sukhija

 After lunch we took the steepish walk up the rue de Château and the escalier du Château to the Collegial Church and Neuchâtel Castle.
 From the top of the stairs, there's a marvellous view over the roof tops of the old town and accross the lake which, in itself, would make the effort worthwhile.

-The Collegial Church and Castle date from the 12th and 13th Centuries and is are fine examples of the Later Romanesque and Early Gothic The Façade of the Collegial Church in Neuchatel styles of architecture as this period was witness to the transition from one style to the other.
+The Collegial Church and Castle date from the 12th and 13th Centuries and is are fine examples of the Later Romanesque and Early Gothic Façade of the Collegial Church in Neuchatel styles of architecture as this period was witness to the transition from one style to the other.
 The Church is built mainly in the sandstone found in the locality.

 The evolution of the style of archicture during the 100 year construction is clear working backwards through the Apse and Choir (clearly Romanesque) to the three-aisle with pointed Gothic arches towards the main entrance.